bids-standard/bids-specification/src/02-common-principles.md

 There is no notion of "unsetting" a key/value pair.
 Once a key/value pair is set in a given level in the dataset, lower down in the hierarchy that key/value pair will always have some assigned value.
-Files for a particular participant can exist only at participant level directory, i.e `/dataset/sub-*[/ses-*]/sub-*_T1w.json`.
-Similarly, any file that is not specific to a participant is to be declared only at top level of dataset for eg:
+Files for a particular participant can exist only at participant level directory, that is `/dataset/sub-*[/ses-*]/sub-*_T1w.json`.
+Similarly, any file that is not specific to a participant is to be declared only at top level of dataset for example:
 `task-sist_bold.json` must be placed under `/dataset/task-sist_bold.json`

 Example 1: Two JSON files that are erroneously at the same level